Nolan Arenado: 2022

 On July 24, it was announced that Arenado, along with teammate Paul Goldschmidt, would not be allowed to travel with the Cardinals to Toronto for a scheduled series against the Blue Jays, due to his lack of a COVID-19 vaccination.

 Arenado was named NL Player of the Month for August.
 During the month, he batted a .364 average with 9 home runs and 29 runs batted in.
-His performance lead St. Louis to a 22-7 record in August.
+His performance lead St. Louis to a 22–7 record in August.

 Arenado finished the 2022 season batting .293/.358/.533 with 30 home runs and 103 RBIs, making it seven seasons with 30+ home runs and 100+ runs batted in in his 10-year career.
 He had the lowest ground ball percentage of all major leaguers (29.7%).
 Defensively, Arenado led all third basemen with an ultimate zone rating of 13.
 He was awarded his tenth consecutive Gold Glove Award, tying with Ichiro Suzuki for the most consecutive Gold Gloves to start a career.
-He was named a finalist for the National League Most Valuable Player Award alongside teammate Paul Goldschmidt and Manny Machado.
+He was named a finalist for the National League Most Valuable Player Award alongside teammate and eventual winner Paul Goldschmidt and Manny Machado.
 Arenado was awarded the Rawling Platinum Glove for the 6th consecutive year, as well as his 5th Silver Slugger.